karlfreeman/multi_sync/README.md

 At `MultiSync`'s core is [Celluloid](http://celluloid.io) allowing for the synchronisation of assets to be truly parallel.
 Each `target` you define creates a pool of workers which allows for parallel execution of uploads and deletes.
 Meaning that when your synchronising thousands of files, you get alot more :boom: for your :dollar:.

 `MultiSync` tries to expose its asset synchronisation in a flexible way which should allow you to define how and where your assets live.
-Where possible though, `MultiSync` will try to provide support for [various well known libraries  ](#supported-libraries).
+Where possible though, `MultiSync` will try to provide support for [various well known libraries](#supported-libraries).

 Listed below are examples of how to get setup and started.